 Various types of laser marking systems are used to print or etch marks on metal surfaces.
 These permanent codes are essential to ensuring that genuine products and parts can be quickly identified.
-They are used in such industries as aerospace and automotive, as well as on consumer packaging such as beverage containers and pharmaceutical product packaging.
+They are used in aerospace and automotive industries, as well as on consumer packaging such as beverage containers and pharmaceutical product packaging.

-Laser etching machines in use today include a variety of CO2, infrared, UV and fiber wire laser systems.
+Laser etching machines include a variety of CO2, infrared, UV, and fiber laser systems.
 Since metals are heat-resistant materials, marking metals originally required high-density laser irradiation.
-These systems mark surfaces in three ways, by marking, etching or engraving.
+These systems mark surfaces in three ways: laser marking, laser etching, or laser engraving.

 Fiber laser marking is the most often used for placing critical marks or codes on stainless steel surfaces.
 These higher power systems mark identification codes directly on stainless steel parts and on larger products by etching or engraving the surface.
 These codes may be numeric, alphanumeric, 2D or conventional bar codes.

 CO2 laser marking systems using shorter wavelengths than the traditional CO2 laser wavelengths can be used to create marks on metal surfaces such as anodized aluminum.
 The process removes the color from the aluminum surface, exposing the bare metal surface beneath, creating precise characters for coding.